JetBrains/intellij-sdk-docs/topics/appendix/tools/tools_gradle_intellij_plugin.md

 ### jbrVariant
 {id="runpluginverifier-task-jbrvariant"}

-JetBrains Runtime variant to use when running the IDE with the plugin.
+JetBrains Runtime (JBR) variant to use when running the verification.

 {style="narrow"}
 Type